Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-Hi, everyone.
+yeah Hi, everyone.
 I'm Parc Chaddah.
-I am the founder and CEO at Stan.
-Excited to
+I'm the founder and CEO at Stan. um Excited to be here.

 Speaker